rubygems/bundler/ISSUES.md

 ## Reporting unresolved problems

 The Bundler team needs to know some things in order to diagnose and hopefully fix the bug you've found.
-When you report a bug, please include the following information:
+When you report a bug, please include the following information (or use [bundler_issue_report](https://rubygems.org/gems/bundler_issue_report) to gather it for you):

   - The command you ran
   - Exception backtrace(s), if any